On equilibrium states of fluid membranes: Parametrization of the shape equation and a numerical solve

 An axisymmetric $\Gamma$ can be described by its profile curve

 so that $\Gamma$ is generated by rotating the profile curve around the $z$-axis in $\mathbb{R}^3$.
-Assuming $s$ is the arc-length parameter, one computes~\cite[Section 3C]{kuhnel2015differential} principle curvatures to be $\kappa_1=-r_{ss}z_s+r_{s}z_{ss}$, $\kappa_2=\frac{z_s}r$.
+Assuming $s$ is the arc-length parameter, one computes (cf. Section 3C in Ref.\cite{kuhnel2015differential}) principle curvatures to be $\kappa_1=-r_{ss}z_s+r_{s}z_{ss}$, $\kappa_2=\frac{z_s}r$.
 It is convenient to introduce the tilt angle $\psi(s)$ (an angle between the $Or$-axis and tangent vector to the profile curve).
 Writing geometric quantities in terms of $\psi$, one gets